China port probe into metal financing rattles banks, trade houses

 Most metal financing deals in China are done outside exchanges, and in those deals warehouse receipts are used as proof of ownership of metal.
 This is agreed typically by a bank or a trading house with a warehouse.

-In contrast, in some other developed financial centers there is greater oversight.
+In contrast, in some other developed financial centres there is greater oversight.
 The London Metal Exchange licenses warehouses and monitors stocks held in exchange inventories.

 A spokesman for Trafigura [TRAFGF.UL] said this week that the trading house was following events at the port and gathering information.